 (4) "Person" means any individual, association, partnership, corporation, church, religious institution, estate, trust, foundation, or other legal entity.

 (5) "State action" means the implementation or application of any law, including but not limited to state and local laws, ordinances, rules, regulations, and policies, whether statutory or otherwise, or other action by the state or a political subdivision and a local government, municipality, instrumentality, or public official authorized by law in the state of Montana.

-NEW SECTION.
 Section 5.
 Free exercise of religion protected.
 (1) State action may not substantially burden a person's right to the exercise of religion, even if the burden results from a rule of general applicability, unless it is demonstrated that applying the burden to that person's exercise of religion:

 (2) A person whose exercise of religion has been substantially burdened or is likely to be substantially burdened in violation of [sections 1 through 5] may assert the violation or impending violation as a claim or defense in a judicial or administrative proceeding, regardless of whether the state of Montana or one of its political subdivisions is a party to the proceeding.
 The person asserting such a claim or defense may obtain appropriate relief, including relief against the state of Montana or its political subdivisions.
 Appropriate relief includes but is not limited to injunctive relief, declaratory relief, compensatory damages, and costs and attorney fees.

-NEW SECTION.
 Section 7.
 Severability.
 If a part of [this act] is invalid, all valid parts that are severable from the invalid part remain in effect.
 If a part of [this act] is invalid in one or more of its applications, the part remains in effect in all valid applications that are severable from the invalid applications.

 New language in a bill appears underlined, deleted material appears stricken.